leamhc/leamhc.github.io/_pages/about.md

 ⋰ A Hong Kong-born financial reporter based in London.

-⋰ A politics gradurate who produced video and data explainers.
+⋰ A politics graduate who just so happens to produce video and data explainers.

 ⋰ An Adobe user, RStudio regular, and Python tinkerer.